- 1. Limitations of Hadoop Article – Objective

 Refer this guide to learn how data flows in Hadoop MapReduce.

-Spark has overcome this issue, by in-memory processing of data.
+As a Solution to this Limitation of Hadoop spark has overcome this issue, by in-memory processing of data.
 In-memory processing is faster as no time is spent in moving the data/processes in and out of the disk.
 Spark is 100 times faster than MapReduce as it processes everything in memory.
 Flink is also used, as it processes faster than spark because of its streaming architecture and Flink may be instructed to process only the parts of the data that have actually changed, thus significantly increases the performance of the job.

 Refer this guide to learn MapReduce job optimization and performance tuning techniques.